blytheaw/vf-coding-assignment/README.md

 ## Lessons Learned

-1. CloudFront Custom Resources are very powerful, but they can also be tricky to test and debug due to how they work.
+1. CloudFormatioon Custom Resources are very powerful, but they can also be tricky to test and debug due to how they work.
 2. I learned a pretty clean way to do a sleep timer in NodeJS:
    ```
-   const promisify = require('promisify');
+   import { promisify } from "util";
    const sleep = promisify(setTimeout);
    await sleep(1000);
    ```
-3. `cfn-response` and similar libraries are helpful when dealing with CloudFront Custom Resources, but in some cases lack flexibility to modify the responses send to CloudFront.
+3. `cfn-response` and similar libraries are helpful when dealing with CloudFormatioon Custom Resources, but in some cases lack flexibility to modify the responses send to CloudFormatioon.
 4. Loading Angular configuration at runtime when the app initializes.

 ## Enhancements